turingschool/curriculum/source/projects/blogger.markdown

 a.comments
 Comment.new
 a.comments.new
+a.comments
 ```

 When you called the `comments` method on object `a`, it gave you back a blank array because that article doesn't have any comments.
 When you executed `Comment.new` it gave you back a blank Comment object with those fields we defined in the migration.

 But, if you look closely, when you did `a.comments.new` the comment object you got back wasn't quite blank -- it has the `article_id` field already filled in with the ID number of article `a`.
+Additionally, the following (last) call to `a.comments` shows that the new comment object has already been added to the in-memory collection for the `a` article object.

 Try creating a few comments for that article like this: